Mina133/anthropic-quickstarts/README.md

 Observe incremental events over the WebSocket.

+## Frontend proxy & embedding

+- The frontend (nginx) proxies API and noVNC to avoid CORS/mixed-content:
+  - `/api/` → `api:8000`
+  - `/novnc/` → `api:6080`
+- The bundled UI embeds the virtual desktop via the same-origin URL `/novnc/vnc.html?autoconnect=true&resize=scale&path=novnc/websockify` for stability.
+- Per-session VM containers are still created by the backend and their dynamic ports are stored at `session.metadata_json.vm.{novnc_port,vnc_port}`.
+If you prefer the iframe to connect to each session's dedicated noVNC port, point it to `http://localhost:<novnc_port>/vnc.html?autoconnect=true&resize=scale`.

 ## Security, deployment, and ops notes

 - Add authentication/authorization, rate limiting, and CSRF protections as appropriate